UPPMAX/UPPMAX-documentation/docs/software/whisper.md

 ### Step 4: Data transfer from project to local computer

-1. Transfer your output results from `proj` folder to `wharf`.
+1. Drag and drop your transcriptions/translations from `proj` folder to `wharf`.

-2. Use WinSCP/FileZilla like you did in [Step 1](#step-1-data-transfer-from-local-computer-to-bianca).
+2. Use WinSCP/FileZilla like you did in [Step 1](#step-1-data-transfer-from-local-computer-to-bianca) and transfer your data from `wharf` to your local computer.

 ### Output files